open-sdg/docker-opensdg-make/README.md

 * `make test.accessibility`

-A problem with CucumberJS, doesn't make it possible for tests to run in a Docker container currently.
+A problem with CucumberJS doesn't make it possible for `make test.features` tests to successfully run in a Docker container currently.